You will find here a collection of example of use cases for several features of dar suite command-line tools.

 when called without argument, it must provide brief help on what it does and what are the expected arguments.
 This is the standard "usage:" convention.

 Identically to DUC files, DBP files are expected to return a exist status of zero, else the backup process is suspended for the user to decide wether to retry, ignore the failure or abort the whole backup process.

-Since release 2.4.0, a DCF file (on given to -B option) can contain user targets.
+Since release 2.4.0, a DCF file (files given to -B option) can contain user targets.
 A user target is an extention of the conditional syntax.
-So we will first make a brief review on conditional syntax.
+So we will first make a brief review on conditional syntax:

 The conditional syntax gives the possiblility to have options in a DCF file that are only active in a certain context:

 - archive testing (

 - archive isolation (

 - no action yet defined (